Dr. Rebecca cowan

 CHRONIC ILLNESS & WOMEN'S HEALTH

-Dr. Cowan is a Certified Clinical Trauma Professional (CCTP-II) and an EMDRIA-approved Eye Movement Desensitization and Reprocessing (EMDR) therapist.
-She is skilled in working with clients who have experienced traumatic events such as sexual assault, mass casualty incidents, natural disasters, child maltreatment, domestic violence, and unexpected loss.
+Dr. Cowan is a Certified Clinical Trauma Professional (CCTP-II), a Certified Traumatologist, and an EMDRIA-approved Eye Movement Desensitization and Reprocessing (EMDR) therapist.
+She is skilled in working with clients who have experienced traumatic events such as sexual assault, mass casualty incidents, natural disasters, child maltreatment, domestic violence, developmental/complex trauma, and unexpected loss.
 Dr. Cowan is aware of the complexities of trauma and how to sensitively assist clients who have been impacted.
 She collaborates with clients to develop personal and attainable goals so that balance may be restored in their lives.

 Dr. Cowan has clinical and research expertise in mass casualty incidents (MCIs) and has responded to and worked with survivors of several mass shootings, including the Route 91 Harvest Festival, Robb Elementary School in Uvalde, Texas, and Marjory Stoneman Douglas High school in Parkland, Florida.
 She also served on the Commission to Investigate the May 31, 2019, Virginia Beach Mass Shooting.
 Dr. Cowan is board certified in forensic mental health evaluation and forensic behavioral analysis through the National Board of Forensic Evaluators (NBFE).
 She is also a Certified Forensic Psychometrist (CFP) and is trained in threat assessment, including the Terrorist Radicalization Assessment Protocol-18 (TRAP-18) and the Workplace Assessment of Violence Risk (WAVR-21).
 Dr. Cowan has also completed specialized training through the American Association of Suicidology in psychological autopsy, a postmortem investigative procedure to determine proximate and distal causes of an individual’s death with a focus on preventing similar incidents.
 She has expertise in targeted/intended violence, public mass shootings, school shootings, crisis intervention, and disaster mental health, including the unique needs of survivors of MCIs.
 Dr. Cowan is an Affiliate Scholar with the Regional Gun Violence Research Consortium at the Rockefeller Institute of Government and is a member of the Washington, D.C.
 Chapter of the Association of Threat Assessment Professionals (ATAP).
-Dr. Cowan is available for professional consultation on matters relevant to forensic behavioral analysis and psychological autopsy.